 Mr. Agro is President and CEO of Revival Gold Inc. Prior to Revival Gold, Mr. Agro co-founded Carbon Arc Capital Investments Inc., a private-equity backed investor in mining and metals, and served as Executive Vice President, Strategic Development with Kinross Gold Corporation.
 At Kinross, Mr. Agro was a member of the Executive Leadership Team and responsible for strategic and operational leadership of Kinross' growth initiatives including corporate development, global exploration and commercial activities in Russia.
 Previously, Mr. Agro held senior executive positions with Placer Dome, Senator Capital Partners and in investment banking with Deutsche Bank's Global Metals and Mining Group.
-Mr. Agro has served on the Board and Audit Committees of Victoria Gold Corp., Chantrell Ventures and Americas Silver Corp. and currently serves on the board of Palamina Corp. and Fort Berens Estate Winery Ltd. Mr. Agro holds a Bachelor of Science in Mining Engineering from Queen's University (1989) and MBA Finance from UBC & London Business School (1997).
+Mr. Agro has served on the Board and Audit Committees of Victoria Gold Corp., Chantrell Ventures (now O3 Mining Inc.) and Americas Silver Corp. (now Americas Gold & Silver Corporation) and currently serves on the board of Palamina Corp. and Fort Berens Estate Winery Ltd. Mr. Agro holds a Bachelor of Science in Mining Engineering from Queen's University (1989) and a Master of Business Administration (Finance) from UBC & London Business School (1997).